prestodb/presto-dev/README.md

   StrictHostKeyChecking no
   UserKnownHostsFile /dev/null
 ```
-4. Test the ssh connection with `ssh presto-dev`
+4. Test the ssh connection with `ssh presto-dev`.
-5. In the container, run `ls -la /root` to list the files in your root directory
-6. Connect to the ssh server `presto-dev` with your IDE
+5. Connect to the `presto-dev` SSH server using your IDE.

 ## Keep your data

-By default, the `root` directory in the this repo will be mounted to `/root` in the container as home directory, you can share your data between your local machine and the container.
+By default, the `root` directory in this repo will be mounted to `/root` in the container.
+Use this `root` directory to share your data between your local machine and the container.

-If you want to keep ccache/m2/cache locally, after start the shell for the first time, run the commands below
+To keep `ccache`, `m2`, and other cache files locally, run the following commands after starting the shell for the first time.
+This will copy the cache files into your local root folder.

 ```sh
 ls -la /root